 In its description of Monument Valley online, Utah.com says this: “Monument Valley isn't a national park.
 It's not even a national monument.
 But it's as American as it gets.”

 That last sentence makes me chuckle a bit.
-Monument Valley IS just about as American as it gets – when you define “American” as a rather complex relationship between Native Americans and the Europeans who eventually settled on their land, with a little bit of Hollywood thrown in.
+Monument Valley IS just about as American as it gets – if you define “American” as a rather complex relationship between Native Americans and the Europeans who eventually settled on their land, with a little bit of Hollywood thrown in.
+(Yep, we're getting real here, folks.)

 The reason why Monument Valley isn't a national park or monument is because it's a Tribal Park owned by the Navajo Nation.
-The 92,000-acre park straddling the Utah and Arizona border was the first of its kind ever formed in the United States, run by the Navajo similarly to how the National Park Service runs America's protected lands.
+The 92,000-acre park straddling the Utah and Arizona border – with an official Navajo name of Tsé Biiʼ Ndzisgaii – was the first of its kind ever formed in the United States.
+It's run by the Navajo similarly to how the National Park Service runs America's federally protected lands.

 Land for the tribal park was first set aside in 1958 after Monument Valley shot into the consciousness of just about every American thanks to Hollywood.